Qualitative and Quantitative Research – [Difference+Template]

 - Build your buyer persona.
 Understanding buyer personas is quintessential for designing your marketing strategy.
 You can mine as much quantitative data as you can, but that’s not enough to build your buyer persona.
 You need to define your user’s behavioral traits, pain points, needs, interests, etc. to complete your buyer persona.
 And these segments can only be figured out through qualitative survey questions.

 Now that we have discussed everything about Qualitative and Quantitative research, here’s a quick recap.

 Quantitative and qualitative research is complementary in nature.
 Quantitative research shows us figures and facts on what has happened.
-Whereas qualitative research helps us get context on quantitative data.
+In contrast, qualitative research helps us get context on quantitative data.
 In other words, qualitative research explains ‘why’ a certain thing has happened.
-So, we need both qualitative and quantitative research to come to a full proof conclusion and solution.
+So, we need both qualitative and quantitative research to come to a foolproof conclusion and solution.

 The ideal way is to start with quantitative research.
-And one of the best ways to conduct quantitative research is through interactive surveys.
+One of the best ways to conduct quantitative research is through interactive surveys.
 Try out Outgrow to create online surveys without any coding or hassle.
 Want to create one for free?
-Click below.
+Click here.